 - An internal and external communication strategy disaggregated to key audiences including the police, civil society, and parliament.

-- A work Study which would assist the IPCB with identifying staffing resource needs.
+- A work study to assist the IPCB to identify staffing and resource needs.

 - Board procedures and a staff manual.

 - A multi-agency training manual on the role and function of the IPCB.

 In 2017 APCOF provided technical support to the ACHPR in the development of The Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, which were adopted by the Commission on 23 February 2017.
 Subsequently APCOF has been providing technical support in its implementation.

 This support has included collaboration with the East African Police Chiefs Cooperation Organisation (EAPCCO) to develop a Standard Operating Procedure (SOP) on public order management.
 This initiative updates and extends the current East African Community (EAC) SOP to include the non-EAC countries of Sudan, Southern Sudan, Somalia, Ethiopia, Eritrea, Djibouti, Comoros and Seychelles, and was approved by EAPCCO in 2016.